-Amanda Seyfried wore orange eyeshadow with a yellow strapless dress to the premiere of her movie The Art of Racing in the Rain at the El Capitan Theatre in Hollywood.
+Amanda Seyfried dazzled with bold orange eyeshadow and a yellow strapless Oscar de la Renta gown at the premiere of The Art of Racing in the Rain at the El Capitan Theatre in Hollywood.
+Although the film is based on Garth Stein’s 2008 novel, the Mongolian legend featured in the story draws from actual cultural beliefs.

-The American comedy-drama film directed by Simon Curtis is about a dog named Enzo (voiced by Kevin Costner) who learns that the techniques needed on the racetrack can also be used to successfully navigate the journey of life.
+The American comedy-drama film, directed by Simon Curtis, is about a dog named Enzo (voiced by Kevin Costner) who learns that the techniques needed on the racetrack can also be used to navigate the journey of life successfully.

 The dog is based on an Airedale Terrier that Garth Stein owned as a kid.
 Best known as the author of the novel The Art of Racing in the Rain, Stein is also a documentary filmmaker, playwright, teacher, and amateur racer.

-He was inspired to write the book after viewing the documentary “State of Dogs,” a Mongolian movie that was released in 1998.
+He was inspired to write the book after viewing the documentary “State of Dogs,” a Mongolian movie released in 1998.

 While lamenting that he will not be able to travel to Italy or care for his family, Enzo insists that he has enjoyed a good life.